fossabot/SuzuBlog/CODE_OF_CONDUCT.md

-# Code of Conduct - Suzu Blog
+# Code of Conduct - SuzuBlog

 ## Our Pledge